 Finding a Lawyer for Your Serious Injury Case

 Our attorneys look at cases on the merits of each case.
-We handle only serious injury claims for a relatively small number of clients who really need our help.
+We handle only serious injury claims.
 If you or a loved one has suffered a serious injury or wrongful death as the result of the negligence of someone else, we would be glad to talk to you about your case to see if we believe we can add real value to your claim.
 Call our lawyers at 800-553-8082 or get a free Internet consultation.

 Sample Demand Letters

 Note: We provide sample verdict data on this page and a listing of some of our personal injury settlements.
 These are not the proper valuation of your case or any individual case.
 To really get a better idea of the value of YOUR claim, you need to speak with a lawyer who can addresses all of the relevant facts in your case.